Skip to content

 • High coherence of the artifacts a Module defines and implements

-• A Module is typically implemented within a single technology ecosystem (Kotlin/JVM, TypeScript/NodeJS).
+• A Module is typically implemented within a single technology ecosystem (Kotlin/JVM, TypeScript/Node.js).

 Modules interact through four well-defined mechanisms:

-References : A module may keep references to entities managed by other modules.
-A Reference at the system level must uniquely identify the entity and the instance of the module that manages it.
+References : A Module may keep references to entities managed by other Modules.
+A Reference at the system level must uniquely identify the entity and the instance of the Module that manages it.

-Data Types : For complex interactions, modules exchange structured information via Data Types.
+Data Types : For complex interactions, Modules exchange structured information via Data Types.
 Data Types must have strict value semantics:

 1. Two instances are equal if and only if the information they contain is equal.